-Trends in food are at least as fun (to me, at least) to follow as trends in fashion.
-Like, the crazier they get the less I can look away.
-Like, all this trashing up of food lately is basically the coolest thing that could have happened because suddenly my most ridiculous throwings together of whatever I have in the fridge because I’m too tired or cheap to go out and shop in the middle of the week are cool all of a sudden.
-As are my horrendous run-on sentences apparently.
-So, yeah, this happened.
+Trends in food are at least as fun to follow as trends in fashion.
+Like, the crazier they get the harder it is to look away.
+And all this trashing up of food this year is basically the best thing that could have happened to me…suddenly my most ridiculous throwings together of whatever I have in the fridge because I’m too tired/cheap/lazy to go out and shop in the middle of the week are suddenly cool.
+As are my horrendous run-on sentences.
+So, anyway, this happened.

 And now I know that I can toss all my Thanksgiving leftovers on pizza and all will be well in the world.
 You seriously have no idea.
 Who knew that what is, essentially, a pizza topped with, well, bread and cheese could be so good?
 Holy Carbs, Batman.